-If you have the time and budget isn’t a constraint, we recommend you explore both the art Museums.
+If you have the time and budget isn’t a constraint, you must buy Orsay + Louvre combo ticket and explore both the art Museums.

 1. Louvre is almost four times that of Musee d’Orsay.
-So if you are short on time, go for the d’Orsay Museum.
+So if you are short on time, go for Musee d’Orsay Museum.

 3. If you prefer to enjoy art without being crowded, d’Orsay wins hands down over Louvre.
 Musee d’Orsay only attracts one-third of the tourists Louvre gets.

-5. If you want to see the ultimate masterpieces such as Mona Lisa, Winged Victory, Venus de Milo, Napolean’s rooms etc. Louvre wins over Musee d’Orsay.
+5. If you want to see the ultimate masterpieces such as Mona Lisa, Winged Victory, Venus de Milo, Napolean’s rooms etc. book your tickets for The Louvre.

 Louvre vs Musee d’Orsay – the winner